QuickBooks Blog

 2. Choose a retirement plan

-Unlike traditional employees, those who are self-employed have different options when it comes to retirement.
+Unlike traditional employees, self-employed individuals have different options for retirement.
 From a SEP-IRA to a self-employed 401(k) plan, you’ll have to choose whatever small-business owner retirement plans match your business and retirement goals the best.

 To help you make your decision, we’ve gathered some popular retirement plans for small-business owners: